Find a home

 What is staircasing?

 Staircasing means to increase the share of the property you own.
-You can do it gradually over time and in most cases, you can own your home 100%*.
+You can do it gradually over time and in most cases buy further shares until you own 100% of that property.* Increasing shares in your property will, in turn, reduce the amount of rent payable on the share that you don’t own.
 The cost of additional shares is calculated by the market value of your home when you decide to start staircasing.

 Staircasing in detail